tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_001_draft.md

 - If
     - `bc[CommonHeight].bfttime` is within the unbonding period,
     - `ev.ConflictingBlock.Header != bc[ev.ConflictingBlock.Header.Height]`
-    - Validators in `ev.ConflictingBlock.Commit` represent more than 1/3 of the voting power in `bc[CommonHeight].NextValidators`
+    - Validators in `ev.ConflictingBlock.Commit` represent more than 1/3 of the voting power in `bc[ev.CommonHeight].NextValidators`
 - Then: A set of validators in `bc[CommonHeight].NextValidators` that
-    - represent more than 1/3 of the voting power in `bc[CommonHeight].NextValidators`
+    - represent more than 1/3 of the voting power in `bc[ev.commonHeight].NextValidators`
     - signed Tendermint consensus messages for height `ev.ConflictingBlock.Header.Height` by violating the Tendermint consensus protocol.
-    - the stake according to their voting power at height `ev.CommonHeight` is still bonded
+    - the stake according to their voting power at height `ev.CommonHeight` is still bonded (**TODO:** return time?)
 - Else: the empty set.